Alexander Rud Mills: Internment

 Mills was the first resident of Victoria to join Australia First, though he would later claim to be only a passive member.
 Barbara Winter shows that, in fact, he fully supported Australia First's position, read its publications and was convinced of the idea of a widespread Jewish conspiracy; he believed, for instance, that former Australian prime minister Billy Hughes was half-Jewish and that Chiang Kai Shek was a prominent freemason and therefore in the thrall of 'Jewish Christianity'.
 Mills' membership of Australia First and his well-known Nazi sympathies were possibly the reason he was arrested on 7 May 1942 and detained without trial lest he aid the Japanese army which at that time seemed likely to invade Australia.
 Major Edward Hattam of the Commonwealth Investigation Branch later testified that he believed "Mills had views leaning somewhat toward Nazi ideology."
 There were claims made that during his internment he 'was prominent in openly advocating a Japanese victory.'
 He was interned until 17 December 1942.
 Bruce Muirden's The Puzzled Patriots refers to Mills' claim that he had been insulted, then bashed with a rifle, by an officer of the camp guard at Loveday Internment Camp in South Australia, though Mills did not mention this during the 1944 inquiry into Australia First.
 Peter Henderson, writing of Australian Nazi sympathisers of the 20th century, suggests that his Australia First association was not the reason for Mills' internment: "Mills was interned primarily for leading the Odinist cult in Victoria, as well as for receiving 'substantial sums from unknown sources' and for his links with German and British Nazi groups."

-In Federal Parliament on 30 March 1944 Robert Menzies, then leader of the opposition, said of Mills, "I happen to know him quite well, because he went through the university at the same time as I did... he was hauled out of his home, imprisoned and put in an internment camp... his association, so I am informed, with the Australia First Movement amounted to this: some man who had secured appointment with the movement wrote to him and asked him to subscribe, and he forward 10s 6d. as a subscription...
+In Federal Parliament on 30 March 1944 Robert Menzies, then leader of the opposition, said of Mills, "I happen to know him quite well, because he went through the university at the same time as I did... he was hauled out of his home, imprisoned and put in an internment camp... his association, so I am informed, with the Australia First Movement amounted to this: some man who had secured appointment with the movement wrote to him and asked him to subscribe, and he forwarded 10s 6d. as a subscription...
 I know this man and I know something of the disaster which this has brought upon him...
 Here is a man who for twenty-odd years was building up a practice as a professional man.
 He was taken out of his home, just as anybody might be.
 He was incarcerated in circumstances of immense notoriety.
 When he came out, what happened?
 His friends were gone, his practice gone, his reputation was gone."